-The Citizens Information Board has an Audit and Risk Committee (ARC) comprising seven Board members and one external member, with financial and audit expertise.
-The ARC met six times in 2018.
+The Citizens Information Board has an Audit and Risk Committee (ARC)\ comprising seven Board members and one external member, with financial, risk management and audit expertise.
+The ARC met seven times in 2019.

 The Citizens Information Board has an internal audit function as defined in the Board's Charter for Internal Audit.
 The work of the internal audit function is informed by analysis of the risk to which the body is exposed, and annual internal audit plans are based on this analysis.
 The analysis of risk and the internal audit plans have been endorsed by the ARC and approved by the Board.
 The Internal Auditor provides the Board with reports of internal audit activity.
+The Internal Audit function is outsourced to an external firm.

 The ARC has developed a risk management policy which sets out its risk appetite, the risk management processes in place and details the roles and responsibilities of staff in relation to risk.
-The policy has been issued to all staff who are expected to work within the Citizens Information Board's risk management policies, to alert management on emerging risks and control weaknesses and assume responsibility for risks and controls within their own area of work.
+The policy has been issued to all staff who are expected to work within the Citizens Information Board's risk management policies, to alert management on emerging risks and control weaknesses and to assume responsibility for risks and controls within their own area of work.